About Us

 From Pioneering The Approach to Growing The Field

-Towards this aim we created what is now our flagship education program, The Regenerative Practitioner Series, in 2013 and founded Regenesis Institute as a dedicated nonprofit entity to carry this education work forward.
-To date we’ve worked deeply with nearly 2000 practitioners on seven continents, engaging them in rigorous education programs that explore both the theory and the practice of regenerative development.
+Towards this aim, we created The Regenerative Practitioner Series in 2013 and founded the Regenesis Institute in 2017 as a dedicated nonprofit entity to carry this education work forward.
+To date, we’ve worked deeply with nearly 2,000 practitioners on seven continents, engaging them in rigorous education programs that explore both the theory and the practice of regenerative development.

 Moving from Mentorship to Partnership

 Now we stand at a threshold.
-Regenesis co-founders are shifting from a role in which we have been mentoring the next generation of regenerative practitioners to one in which we stand shoulder-to-shoulder with this next generation as peers working to co-create a new order of potential for this work in places around the world.
+Regenesis co-founders are shifting from mentoring the next generation of regenerative practitioners to standing shoulder-to-shoulder with them as peers working to co-create a new order of potential for this work in places around the world.

-Through our new program the Regenerative Places Research & Development network, we’re launching multi-year collaborations that with practitioners who have moved beyond project-by-project successes towards leading long-term whole-systems change processes in their places.
+Through our newest program, the Regenerative Places Research & Development Network, we’re launching multi-year collaborations with practitioners who have moved beyond project-by-project successes towards leading long-term, whole-systems change processes in their places.

 This evolutionary shift is regenerating not only our methodology, but also the Institute itself, as we step up to a new level of co-design, co-investment, and co-governance with the next generation of regenerative development leaders.